efeemmanuel/Malicious-Traffic-Analysis-using-Wireshark/README.md

 # Malicious Traffic Analysis using Wireshark

 ## Objective
 This project aims to leverage my skills in network traffic analysis and malware detection using Wireshark to identify and mitigate cybersecurity threats.
-The focus is on analyzing DNS queries, HTTP/HTTPS traffic, and extracting Indicators of Compromise (IOCs) to enhance network security and prevent potential breaches.
+The focus is on analyzing DNS queries, HTTP/HTTPS traffic, and extracting Indicators of Compromise (IOCs) to enhance network security and prevent potential breaches

 ### Skills Learned